Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 What if I use my car for both business and personal use?

-This is where it can get a little complicated – but thankfully you can still claim some of the costs back if you’re self employed!
+This is where it can get a little complicated – but thankfully you can still claim some of the costs back!
 It all boils down to your annual business miles, and overall miles that year.

-Your accountant has told you the car is entitled to the 100% first-year allowance, but you only use that car for business purposes approximately 60% of the time.
+• You can claim the 100% first-year allowance, but you only use the car for business purposes approximately 60% of the time

-It can get tricky, especially if you don’t know the exact ratio.
-Always speak to your accountant if you get stuck.
+It can get tricky, especially if you don’t know the exact ratio of business to personal.
+Always speak to your accountant if you get stuck!

 Can I claim capital allowances for my business car as an employee?